phalcon-orphanage/docs/pl/reference/routing.rst

         )
     );

-In the example above, using wildcards we make a route valid for many URIs.
-For example, by accessing the following URL (/admin/users/a/delete/dave/301) then:
+In the example above, we're using wildcards to make a route valid for many URIs.
+For example, by accessing the following URL (/admin/users/a/delete/dave/301) would produce:

 +------------+---------------+
 | Controller | users         |